 CCSME is assisting Maine’s Adult Drug Courts with training and implementation of three specific evidence-based models applicable to the court population: Seeking Safety, Thinking for a Change and Moral Reconation Therapy.
 Seeking Safety is an integrated treatment intervention program for trauma and substance abuse to reduce trauma symptoms, substance use, program retention and psychopathology.
 Thinking for a Change and Moral Reconation Therapy are cognitive behavioral curricula which address interpersonal communication skills and thought patterns that lead to problem behaviors.

-CCSME is collaborating with NAMI Maine and the Maine Primary Care Association to deliver the MSPP.
-The program goals are to increase public awareness about suicide prevention, reduce suicide behavior among Maine residents, and improve access to appropriate prevention and intervention services.
+CCSME is developing and delivering the Annual MSPP Beyond the Basics Conference for NAMI Maine this year.
+During 2011 through 2014, CCSME collaborated with NAMI Maine and the Maine Primary Care Association to deliver the spectrum of training programs offered by MSPP.
+The program goals are to increase public awareness about suicide prevention, reduce suicide behavior among Maine residents, and improve access to approporiate prevention and intervention services.

 The MSPP recommends a comprehensive approach.
 Multiple program strategies reach the general public and people who are at risk.
 Community and school-based program components will be conducted in coordination with existing prevention efforts.